 The best weather station for you is dependent on your level of engagement.
 Basic kits allow you to dress properly for the weather that day while commercial-grade systems allow you to make predictions just like a meteorologist.
 The main consideration: Do you choose a wired or wireless?
 Each has its pros and cons, so you must decide which is the right choice for your particular needs.

 These mostly provide the bare essentials when it comes to weather data, including information about ambient air temperature, humidity level, wind speed, precipitation amounts, and barometric pressure.
 The measurements are taken at a single outdoor station and transmitted to an indoor display.
 For casual users who seek basic information in order to plan outdoor activities or dress appropriately, or beginner hobbyists, basic weather stations are usually quite adequate.

-Conveniently, many of these mid-range models are expandable, meaning that a customer could purchase a basic weather array for a three-zone configuration, and then purchase additional types of sensors to build on the basic model.
+Conveniently, many of these mid-range models are expandable, meaning that a customer could get a basic weather array for a three-zone configuration, and then get additional types of sensors to build on the basic model.

 The cost of a pro-grade weather station can be prohibitive for the average consumer.
 Nevertheless, users with a passion for meteorology may want to invest in a high-end weather station to satisfy their scientific curiosity.

 All weather stations need a way to deliver sensor data to a computer processor and monitor.
 Some accomplish this through a hardwired system that’s buried in the ground or strung along exterior walls.
 Others use a wireless system consisting of a transmitter (in the weather array), and a receiver (in the home base).
 Both systems have their own benefits and drawbacks.